kentcb/kentcb.github.io/hire/csharp-senior-developer-adelaide-australia.md

 Kent began working with C# when it was first released with .NET 1.0.
 Coming from a Java background, he found C# very intuitive and lacking some of the foibles of other languages he was experienced in.
 He has since used C# in a myriad of scenarios against a wide variety of platforms, including Windows, Linux, iOS and Android.

 Kent has many open source projects authored in C#, including [KBCsv](https://github.com/kentcb/KBCsv), [PCLMock](https://github.com/kentcb/PCLMock), and [Workout Wotch](https://github.com/kentcb/WorkoutWotch).
-And when he's not wielding C# in his own projects, he can often be found contributing C# code to other open source projects.
+And when he's not wielding C# in his own projects, he can often be found contributing to other open source projects.

 If you'd like to talk to Kent about making your C# project a success, you can contact him via [LinkedIn](http://www.linkedin.com/in/kent-boogaart-61951516) or [email](mailto:kent.boogaart@gmail.com).